 This post may contain affiliate links.
 Please read my disclosure policy.

-My family has been mixing it up and eating a lot of vegetarian meals lately!
-And this veggie enchilada recipe has been a welcome addition.
-It has so many veggies packed in, healthy protein (thanks to those black beans) and the best homemade enchilada sauce.
-This recipe has a few simple steps required to make it, but I promise it’s super simple to put together.
+My family has been mixing up our regular rotation and incorporating a lot more vegetarian meals lately.
+And this veggie enchilada recipe has been a welcome swap for my chicken enchilada spaghetti squash casserole.
+It has so many veggies packed in, healthy plant-based protein (thanks to those black beans), and the best homemade enchilada sauce!

-These veggie enchiladas also make an excellent freezer meal.
-I was lucky enough to have a few pans of frozen homemade enchiladas on hand when Skylar was born (see this post on how we stocked our freezer), and it was so great to be able to heat up a healthy dinner during those chaotic first few weeks!
-You can double this recipe and bake some for dinner and freeze the rest.
+I took the time to prepare recipes for labor when I had my daughter, Skylar, and I was lucky enough to have a few pans of frozen homemade enchiladas on hand while I recovered.
+It was so great to be able to heat up a healthy dinner during those chaotic first few weeks!

 Homemade enchilada sauce for veggie enchiladas.